• Study level

 II Osmosis and measurement of weak interactions

-Van't Hoff's law of osmosis - Rationale - Effect of pressure - Applications: blue energy, reverse osmosis, equilibrium of living cells, conservation, environment - Osmolarity scales - Osmotic coefficient - Measurement of molar mass - Measurement of equilibrium constant - Role of standard state associated with the solvent - Debye-Huckel theory - Models for the activity of concentrated solutions - Application to the separation of elements f
+Van't Hoff's law of osmosis - Justification - Effect of pressure - Applications: blue energy, reverse osmosis, equilibrium of living cells, conservation, environment - Osmolarity scales - Osmotic coefficient - Measurement of molar mass - Measurement of equilibrium constant - Role of the standard state associated with the solvent - Debye-Huckel theory - Models for the activity of concentrated solutions - Application to the separation of elements f

 III Soft objects